near/nearcore/docs/src/practices/tracking_issues.md

   the discussions.
 - For security sensitive discussions, use the appropriate private Zulip streams.

+[This issue](https://github.com/near/nearcore/issues/7670) is a good example of how tracking issues should be maintained.

 ## Background

 The idea of tracking issues is also used to track project work in the Rust